 - Wash hands thoroughly with soap and water.

-- While squatting down, grip the removal strap, and use a finger to break the suction at the rim of the cap.
+- While squatting down, use a finger to apply pressure on the dome and break the suction.

-- Use the removal strap to pull the cervical cap out of the vagina.
+- Hook a finger under the removal strap to gently pull the cervical cap down and out of the vagina.³

 Caring for Your Cervical Cap